intelligent-username/CNN/char/README.md

 - ReLU again
 - MaxPool2D with pool size of 2x2

+**Block 3**
+- Convd2D with 128 filters

+**Block 4**
+- Conv2D with 256 filters

 ### Dense Layers

 Once the convolutions are done, we pass the data through a Flatten layer to convert the 2D matrices into a 1D vector.
 Then, we pass to the Dense layers.
+The first dense layer learns the features, and the second dense layer classifies.

 ## Results